-i.
-Legal Aid staff may represent individuals who are not United States citizens who demonstrate their eligibility for legal services as provided in 42 CFR §1626.5.

-ii.
-Included as part of this policy is the Appendix to 42 CFR Part 1626 showing which categories of aliens are eligible for services and which documents are acceptable to citizens of the United States shall complete a declaration of citizenship in accordance prospective clients unless the staff member has reason to reason to doubt that the person is not a United States citizen.
-Race, color, appearance, occupation and/or ability to speak English may not be considered in evaluating whether there is reason to doubt verify eligibility.
+- i.
+Legal Aid staff may represent individuals who are not United States citizens who demonstrate their eligibility for legal services as provided in 42 CFR §1626.5. - ii.
+Included as part of this policy is the Appendix to 42 CFR Part 1626 showing which categories of aliens are eligible for services and which documents are acceptable to verify eligibility.